HomeCampsIndianapolis Art Center Summer Camps

 How much time do the campers spend outside?

-There is a 30 minute snack and creative break worked into morning and afternoon camps.
+There is a 30 minute snack and movement break worked into morning and afternoon camps.
 This is time for campers to connect with their peers and explore the art galleries and ArtsPark, 9.5 acres with sculptures overlooking the White River.
 Some camps may also execute lessons outdoors, like our Photography, Art in the Park, and Nature + Art camps.

 DSC_8556